tbwahacker/azampay-sdk-anga/README.md

 ## HAPPY ENJOY MAKING PAYMENTS.
 DON'T FORGET BUYING ME A ☕COFEE 😂😂😂
 ## 0685750593 / 0768571150 or gmail : twaloadam@gmail.com / anganileadam87@gmail.com

-If you find this package useful, you can support us by staring this repository and sharing it with others.
+If you find this package useful, you can support us by starring this repository and sharing it with others.

 ## Licence
 The MIT License (MIT).